Pathoschild/smapi-mod-dump/source/Better Ranching/README.md

 # Stardew Valley Mod - Better Ranching
 Stardew Valley mod that prevents failing milking/shearing attempts and adds an indicator when animals can be petted, milked, or sheared: https://www.nexusmods.com/stardewvalley/mods/859/

-Compatible with Stardew Valley 1.5.0+ on Linux, Mac, and Windows.
-Requires SMAPI 3.0 or later.
+Compatible with Stardew Valley 1.5.5+ on Linux, Mac, and Windows.
+Requires SMAPI 3.13.0 or later.

-**New Update 1.8.1 (2/13/21):** Added API so that other mods can use the pet / item bubbles.
-This was requested for compatibility for the fantastic [Horse Overhaul mod!](https://www.nexusmods.com/stardewvalley/mods/7911)
+**New Update 1.9.0 (12/2/21):** It's been awhile so biiiiig update!

 ![Preview image](/better_ranching_preview.gif)